 Most spurious signals in the cross-correlation data are suppressed using a combination of 180-degree phase modulation of LO1 and using different LO offsets for different antennas, both indexed with a Walsh pattern (see Section B.4.4).
-Not only does this effectively suppress signals generated after the front ends, but it also improves the image sideband rejection for 2SB receivers by an additional factor of $\sim$ 20 dB.
+Not only does this effectively suppress signals generated after the front ends, but it also improves the image sideband rejection for 2SB receivers by an additional factor of ~20 dB.
 However, it does not reduce spurious signals coming in at the observing frequency.
 Results from tests using these Walsh functions show very few remaining spurious signals, and these are further reduced by the fringe tracking.
-However, harmonics of the LO in the WVRs (ie 91.66, 183.32, 274.98, 366.64, 458.3 ...
-GHz) are very bright and cannot be removed through these methods.
+However, harmonics of the LO in the WVRs, particularly at 38.19, 45.83, 91.66 and 183.32 GHz and high(are very bright and cannot be removed through these methods5.
 These are very narrow and may require a few spectral channels to be flagged out during data reduction.
 Observing lines at these frequencies should be avoided if possible.